-The environment in which a tumour exists contains several different types of cells.
-Some of these cell types support tumour growth and promote its spread to other parts of the brain.
-Microglia are one of the cell types that play an important role in supporting tumour growth.
-However, researchers have shown that it's possible to manipulate and reprogramme microglia to have an anti-cancer function.
+The environment around a tumour has several different types of cells, including microglia.
+Microglia is a cell type that supports tumour growth and promotes its spread to other parts of the brain.
+Researchers have shown that it’s possible to manipulate and reprogramme microglia to have an anti-cancer function.

 Research is the only way we will discover kinder, more effective treatments and, ultimately, stamp out brain tumours – for good!
 However, brain tumours are complex and research in to them takes a great deal of time and money.